Fotowatikha/sc-sn-RNA-seq-Pre-Processing-Pipeline/README.md

 <img width="794" alt="Scherm­afbeelding 2024-04-10 om 11 17 40" src="https://github.com/Fotowatikha/sn-sn-RNA-seq-Pre-Processing-Pipeline/assets/157910396/4305a383-cbda-482e-bd89-e92fd5a770c6">

 **Running the Snakefile on your local node**

 **1.** If have one small sample (reads) and want to run the full pipeline on yout local node, it will usually not take more than an hour with moderate resources.
-The only thing you have to do adjust the resources for **Cellranger count** by going to the config.yaml and adding the following:
+The only thing you have to do adjust are the resources for **Cellranger count** by going to the config.yaml and adding the following:
 ```yaml
 cellranger_counts_options: "--localcores=8 --localmem=32"
 ```